wmcbrine/PDCurses/win32/README.md

         set PDCURSES_SRCDIR=c:\pdcurses

-  This won't work with the LCC or Digital Mars makefiles, nor will the options described below.
+  This won't work with the Digital Mars makefiles, nor will the options described below.

 - Build it: